 For information on the best online schools:

 Associate degrees are flexible, affordable, and will prepare you for a job.
-What is an Associate degree advantage is that it saves you time and you can begin to earn in two-years’ time.
+An Associate degree advantage saves you time, and you can begin to earn in two years.
 And the jobs can be well paying too.

 E.g., an Air traffic Controller may earn $124,500 annually while a web Developer may earn $70,000 annually.
-So with inexpensive education, you can begin earning well.
+So with affordable education, you can begin making well.